guyaevans/guyevans.github.io/content/posts/2023-03-27_backups-with-restic/index.en.md

 >
 > {{<figure src="/img/this-is-fine.webp">}}

-I may have become a bit paranoid about backups, especially for anything stored in my Nextcloud which hold just about anything to do with my personal life, including photos of our recent newborn.
+I may have become a bit paranoid about backups, especially for anything stored in my Nextcloud which holds just about anything to do with my personal life, including photos of our recent newborn.

 ## The 3-2-1 Rule
 I decided to base my backup strategy on the 3-2-1 rule (and you should too)